ethereum/go-ethereum/README.md

 network with your node, which is fully equivalent to the main network, but with play-Ether only.

 ```
-$ geth --testnet --cache=512 console
+$ geth --testnet console
 ```

-The `--cache` flags and `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
+The `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.